metrorailings/OwlBlog/content/posts/week-2-insights.md

 The Broncos offensive line simply cannot get any push in the trenches.
 All their rushing attempts are gutted at the line of scrimmage.

 Jeff Driskel connecting on some critical throws against this Steelers secondary is concerning.
 It's even more concerning considering Pittsburgh is fielding nickel and dime packages on passing downs.

+Finally, Ben throws a few decent deep passes on a drive ending in a touchdown.
+That arm strength isn't completely gone yet.